mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

     ![](assets/create-campaign-properties.png)

 1. Configure the message to send with the campaign.
 To do this, click the **[!UICONTROL Edit content]** button, then configure and design your message.
-[Learn how to create an email](../messages/create-email.md)).
+[Learn how to create an email](../messages/create-email.md).

-    Once your messgae is content is ready, click the arrow to go back to the campaign creation screen.
+    Once your content is ready, click the arrow to go back to the campaign creation screen.

     ![](assets/create-campaign-design.png)